-Moving homes is a pretty big deal.
-There’s the excitement of a fresh start.
-There’s the logistics of living in a new place.
+Moving can be a big deal.
+There’s the anticipation of a fresh start, the logistics of living in a new place, the task of packing up.
 It can seem like your whole world is changing.
-It can be easy to lose track of things in all the excitement, like paying for the actual move itself!
+It’s easy to lose track of things in all the excitement, like paying for the actual move itself.

-If you don’t plan ahead, those moving expenses can add up quickly.
+And, if you don’t plan ahead, your moving expenses can add up quickly.

-The first part of planning should be knowing your budget well ahead of the move.
-From there, explore ways to save by minimizing the cost of the big move as much as possible.
+The first part of planning should be establishing your budget well ahead of the move.
+From there, explore ways to save by minimizing costs as much as possible.